-During thunderstorms, atmospheric charges are already high, so St. Elmo’s Fire is common during those events.
+During thunderstorms, atmospheric charges are already high, so Saint Elmo’s Fire is common during those events.
 This is aptly portrayed in the YouTube video seen below.

-¹ In the Bible, saints are never appointed by a man or men, but are chosen directly by God.
+1 In the Bible, saints are appointed God, not by any man.
 (Compare Romans 1:7)